renmiamu/Introduction-to-Mathematical-Logic/README.md

 My overall grade for this course is 98 and the score of final examination is 99/105.

-Most of my homework scores are approximately 100 even though there are a few mistakes.
+Most of my homework scores are approximately 100.
+However, mistakes cannot be completely avoid.

 The above materials are for **reference** only.